-This error condition is only for SMBus function part.
+This error condition is targeted only for SMBus function part.
 Timeout error will occur under the following conditions:

-- (1) SMBus timeout is detected - IDLECLKTO=0 and the low time maintained by SCL reaches the time defined by TIMEOUTA[11:0] bit field - IDLECLKTO=1 and the high-level time of SDA and SCL exceeds the time defined by TIMEOUTA[11:0] bit field - (2) SMBus idle timeout is detected - The accumulative time of low extension of master clock reaches the time (tLOW:MEXT) defined by TIMEOUTB[11:0] bit field - The accumulative time of low extension of slave clock reaches the time (tLOW:SEXT) defined by TIMEOUTB[11:0] bit field
+- (1) SMBus timeout is detected - IDLECLKTO=0 and the hold time of low SCL reaches the time defined by TIMEOUTA[11:0] bit field - IDLECLKTO=1 and the high-level time of SDA and SCL exceeds the time defined by TIMEOUTA[11:0] bit field - (2) SMBus idle timeout is detected - The accumulative time of low extension of master clock reaches the time (t{LOW:MEXT}) defined by TIMEOUTB[11:0] bit field - The accumulative time of low extension of slave clock reaches the time (t{LOW:SEXT}) defined by TIMEOUTB[11:0] bit field

-When a TIMEOUT error is detected, TTEFLG flag of I2C\STS register will be set to 1 by hardware; if ERRIEN bit of I2C\CTRL1 register is set to 1, an interrupt will be generated.
+When a TIMEOUT error is detected, TTEFLG flag of I2C_STS register will be set to 1 by hardware; if ERRIEN bit of I2C_CTRL1 register is set to 1, an interrupt will be generated.

-23.5.4.6 DMA request
+22.5.4.7 DMA request

-DMA transmission can be enabled by setting DMATXEN bit of I2C\CTRL1 register.
-The data is put into the SRAM area set by DMA peripheral in advance and transmitted to I2C\TXDATA register (not needing to consider the state of TXINTFLG bit).
+DMA transmission can be enabled by setting DMATXEN bit of I2C_CTRL1 register.
+The data is put into the SRAM area set by DMA peripheral in advance and transmitted to I2C_TXDATA register (not needing to consider the state of TXINTFLG bit).

-Only use DMA to transmit bytes:
+Only DMA is used to transmit bytes:

 - Master mode: Initialization, slave address, direction, byte number and start bit are set by software (when the slave address has been transmitted, DMA cannot be used for transmission).
-When all data are transmitted by DMA, DMA must be initialized before START bit is set to 1. - Slave mode: DMA must be initialized before the address matching event.
+When all data are transmitted by DMA, DMA must be initialized before START bit is set to 1 - Slave mode: DMA must be initialized before the address matching event.

-23.5.5 I2C Interrupt
+22.5.5 I2C interrupt

-Table 78 Interrupt Request List
+Table 77 Interrupt Request List

-Interrupt event Event flag bit Method of clearing the event flag bit Interrupt enable control bit Received character is not empty RXBNEFLG Read I2C_RXDATA register RXIEN Transmit interrupt state TXINTFLG Write I2C_TXDATA register TXIEN Stop signal detection flag STOPFLG Write STOPCLR=1 STOPIEN Transmission completion reload TXCRFLG Write I2C_CTRL2 and NUMBYT[7:0] is not 0 TXCIEN Transmission completed TXCFLG Write START=1 or STOP=1 TXOILIV Address match ADDRMFLG Write ADDRMCLR=1 SADDRMIEN Receive NACK flag bit NACKFLG Write NACKCLR=1 NACKRXIEN Bus error BERRFLG Write BERRCLR=1 ERRIEN
+Interrupt event Event flee bit Method of clearing the Interrupt enable Interrupt event Event flag bit event flag bit control bit Received character is not empty RXBNEFLG Read I2C_RXDATA register RXIEN Transmit interrupt state TXINTFLG Write I2C_TXDATA register TXIEN Stop signal detection flag STOPFLG Write STOPCLR=1 STOPIEN Transmission completion reload TXCRFLG Write I2C_CTRL2 and NUMBYT[7:0] is not 0 TXCIEN Transmission completed TXCFLG Write START=1 or STOP=1 Address match ADDRMFLG Write ADDRMCLR=1 SADDRMIEN Receive NACK flag bit NACKFLG Write NACKCLR=1 NACKRXIEN Bus error BERRFLG Write BERRCLR=1 Arbitration loss ALFLG Write ALCLR=1 Overrun/Underrun error OVRURFLG Write OVRURCLR=1 ERRIEN PEC error PECEFLG Write PECECLR=1 ERRIEN Clock timeout TTEFLG Write TTECLR=1 SMBus reminder SMBALTFLG Write SMBALTCLR=1

-Interrupt event Event flag bit Method of clearing the event flag bit Interrupt enable control bit

-Arbitration loss ALFLG Write ALCLR=1

-Overrun/Underrun error OVRURFLG Write OVRURCLR=1

-PEC error PECEFLG Write PECECLR=1

-Clock timeout TTEFLG Write TTECLR=1

-SMBus alert SMBALTFLG Write SMBALTCLR=1